D: Barry Douglas

-Hearts and minds also of fellow wrestlers who clearly demonstrated their respect and fondness for Barry at the 2009 and 2010 Leeds Reunion.
+Hearts and minds also of fellow wrestlers who clearly demonstrated their respect and fondness for Barry at the Leeds Wrestlers Reunion.

 If one event unites the memories of both fans and wrestlers it must be a match that took place in January, 1979.
 Thirty years later everyone remembers Barry at his best in a humdinger of a bout against the mighty John Quinn, televised for the nation's delight from Wolverhampton Civic Hall.

 Fans remember it as the match when he laid in to Quinn with a ferociousness rarely seen by any opponent.
 Yes, they really did believe this was the day when it just might come good for Burly Barry.

 Colleagues remember it as the time that Barry almost made even themselves believe it was for real after all!